 About 10 percent of the time, the providers either were no longer with the medical group listed in the directory or never had been.

-They found that in about 30 percent of cases, the callers were told that the doctor had a different specialty than the one listed.
+It was discovered that in about 30 percent of cases, the callers were told that the doctor had a different specialty than the one listed.

 Findings "not a surprise"

 These findings are “not a surprise,” said Betsy Imholz, special projects director of the advocacy group Consumers Union.
 “It’s a longstanding issue.
 In this new environment, we have to get better.
 That’s what our own work told us and this confirms it.”

 The Health Affairs study also found that shoppers with “urgent” health problems such as high fevers or heavy bleeding during menstruation faced wait times of 8 to 12 days to get an appointment.

 “As our analysis has shown,” the study concludes,

 “Access to health insurance is not necessarily synonymous with access to health care services.”

 So how do we fix this communication backup and reach these 20%?
 Through improved communication.

 Klara opens a direct channel for new and existing patients to communicate with doctors, office staff, pharmacists as well as any additional touchpoint personnel.
 New patients directly get an invite onto the Klara platform through which they can communicate to ensure no appointment gets overlooked.

 Mystery shoppers (like I said - they are used in healthcare)